 There are a total of eighty seven churches many of which are protected structures.
-In addition there are 112 parish primary schools.
-Under the heading of CHY6942, in addition to the Parishes of the Diocese, there are also included a small number of semi-autonomous agencies, including two Family Life Centres, the Star of the Sea Retreat Centre and the Lourdes Pilgrimage.
+In addition, there are 114 parish primary schools.
+Under the heading of CHY6942, in addition to the Parishes of the Diocese, there are also included a small number of semi-autonomous agencies, including two Family Life Centres, the Star of the Sea Retreat Centre, the Chaplaincy at Sligo University Hospital and the Lourdes Pilgrimage.
+The Boyle Family Life Centre ceased operations on 31 December 2016 and its assets and liabilities were transferred to a new organisation, Boyle Family Resource Centre CLG, which is not associated with the Diocese, except through leasing a building to continue the activities of Boyle Family Life Centre.

-The accounts presented for 2015 are in the form of a consolidation of the income and expenditure of the individual parishes and agencies of the diocese.
-This is the first year in which a full audit has taken place and we were always aware that it would be difficult in the space of one year to achieve an unqualified report.
-Almost every parish now operates a system of dual authorisation and many have introduced the practice of providing annual financial reports to parishioners.
-All parishes have been working towards a greater consistency with respect to controls and reporting mechanisms, but some have achieved high levels of compliance more quickly than others.
+The accounts presented for 2016 are in the form of a consolidation of the income and expenditure of the individual parishes and agencies of the diocese.
+This is just the second year in which a full audit has taken place.
+Many new policies and procedures were introduced in 2015.
+Given the complexity of the charity, with forty entities consolidated, and the heavy dependence on volunteers, the process of implementing these new best-practice procedures was still ongoing through 2016.
+For that reason, we did not expect to achieve an unqualified report in 2016.
+All parishes now operate a system of dual authorisation and many have introduced the practice of providing annual financial reports to parishioners.
+All parishes have been working towards a greater consistency with respect to controls and reporting mechanisms and most have achieved high levels of compliance.
 We welcome the huge progress that has been achieved in this very complex network of parishes and "half-parishes" which is so heavily dependent on the generous involvement of lay volunteers.